junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 the tortured angel in Grayle's house is Hael, the mother-son statues are Mirabel and Samandriel, the Angel of Water is Hannah, the gatekeeper angels of Winter Quay are Inias and Hannah (how Dean recognize), the alcove angel inside Winter Quay that caged Dean is Tessa (also how he recognize)

-why infected/weeping angel sends people back/touch them: (Cas's theory) maybe not to harm them, but asking for help, angels have instinct to heal by touch, so they're looking for touch to self-cure, or they're too lonely, so they capture these humans to keep themselves accompany; (Doctor's theory) they feed on time energy, they capture these human for food source; (Dean's theory) they're and they've always been bastards, so they're just continuing being bastards, want to feed *and* attract more angels and hunters over, so they can spread the disease and get more food; or that's the karma for them, about time they pay for being assholes all these times (which pains Cas to think any of them deserve this bc he can hear the angels' screaming of pain even if they're not really alive as stones)
+why infected/weeping angel sends people back/touch them: (Cas's theory) maybe not to harm them, but asking for help, angels have instinct to heal by touch, so they're looking for touch to self-cure, or they're too lonely, so they capture these humans to keep themselves accompany; (Doctor's theory) they feed on time energy, they capture these human for food source; (Dean's theory) they're and they've always been bastards, so they're just continuing being bastards, want to feed *and* attract more angels and hunters over, so they can spread the disease and get more food; or that's the karma for them, about time they pay for being assholes all these times (which pains Cas to think any of them deserve this because he can hear the angels' screaming of pain even if they're not really alive as stones)

 are statues always infected angels or are angels trapped inside statues: statues are always how these angels get cursed to look like when they are infected and drop into the timeline right when the statue is built, e.g. Naomi get infected and become Liberty and get sent and dropped on Earth in 1886